Contact Us Contact Us Replicon Login

 Sick Leave

-• days one to three – there is no statutory requirement for either the employer or the state to pay the employee;
+• days 1 to 3 – there is no statutory requirement for either the employer or the state to pay the employee;

-• days four to 20 – the employee is entitled to sick pay from the employer equal to 60% of their reference salary (capped).
+• days 4 to 20 – the employee is entitled to sick pay from the employer equal to 60% of their reference salary (capped).
 This amount cannot be recovered from the state, and

 • from day 21 onwards – the employee is entitled to sick pay from the employer equal to 75% of their reference salary (capped).
 This amount can be recovered from the state.